Abdulrehmanghani/Simple-and-Explainable-Neural-Architechure-search/README.md

 ## How to run
 To run the search code use the following command.

-'python rubric.py --dataset KMNIST --datapath ../Neural_architecture_search/data/ --max_width 32 --save Kmnist_cutout --cutout --valid_size 0.5`
+`python rubric.py --dataset KMNIST --datapath ../Neural_architecture_search/data/ --max_width 32 --save Kmnist_cutout --cutout --valid_size 0.5`

 To run the training code use this command.